 “The 30 years between the two acts bear witness to Michael Keyser living his life as a hero, always willing to help his fellow man.
 We are honored to count Mr. Keyser among these latest esteemed heroes and the newest member of the small grouping of double-awarded Carnegie heroes,” Hero Fund President Eric Zahren said.

 More information about the five previous double-awarded Carnegie heroes can be found on our website.

-The Carnegie Medal is given throughout the U.S. and Canada to those who risk their lives to an extraordinary degree while saving or attempting to save the lives of others.
-With this second announcement of 2020 recipients, a total of 10,168 Carnegie Medals have been awarded since the Pittsburgh-based Fund’s inception in 1904.
+The Carnegie Medal is given throughout the U.S. and Canada to those who enter mortal danger while saving or attempting to save the lives of others.
+With this first announcement of 2021 recipients, a total of 10,220 Carnegie Medals have been awarded since the Pittsburgh-based Fund’s inception in 1904.
 Commission Chair Mark Laskow said each of the awardees or their survivors will also receive a financial grant.
-Throughout the 116 years since the Fund was established by industrialist-philanthropist Andrew Carnegie, $41.8 million has been given in one-time grants, scholarship aid, death benefits, and continuing assistance.
+Throughout the 117 years since the Fund was established by industrialist-philanthropist Andrew Carnegie, more than $42 million has been given in one-time grants, scholarship aid, death benefits, and continuing assistance.

 The awardees are:

-To nominate someone for the Carnegie Medal, complete a nomination form online, write the Carnegie Hero Fund Commission at 436 Seventh Ave., Suite 1101, Pittsburgh, PA 15219, or call 1-800-447-8900.
+To nominate someone for the Carnegie Medal, complete a nomination form online or write to the Carnegie Hero Fund Commission, 436 Seventh Ave., Suite 1101, Pittsburgh, PA 15219.
 More information on the Carnegie Medal and the history of the Carnegie Hero Fund Commission can be found at carnegiehero.org.
-Follow us on Facebook and Twitter.
+Follow us on Facebook: facebook.com/carnegiehero and Twitter: @carnegie_hero.